pingidentity/pingone-sample-registration/python/README.md

 1. Unlike cookie-based sessions, Flask sessions are handled and stored on the server-side.
 A session object is simply a dict which is accessible throughout the application a global level, referring to a single 'logged-in user'.
 1. Flask will suppress any server error with a generic error page unless it is in debug mode.
 As such to enable just the interactive debugger without the code reloading, you have to invoke run() with `debug=True` and `use_reloader=False`.
 Setting `use_debugger` to True without being in debug mode won’t catch any exceptions because there won’t be any to catch.
+1. If you have seen an error like `“OSError: [Errno 8] Exec format error”` when running `python3 app.py` in debug mode (that is by default), then just add the following line (shebang) at the top of app.py:
+`#!/usr/bin/env python3` and make the file executable: `chmod +x flaskblog.py`.
+Then try again `python3 app.py`.
+    This may be because Flask is trying to run `app.py` directly on your system rather than with the python binary `python3 app.py`, that is not working since `app.py` isn't executable.
+1. Comment `ENV='development'` in [config.cfg](config.cfg) to disable [Debug Mode](http://flask.pocoo.org/docs/1.0/quickstart/#debug-mode).